-A. Notice of Allegations and Investigation.
-When a formal complaint moves forward to the formal resolution process, the Respondent will be notified in writing (and the Complainant will be copied) of the following: the name of both parties, if known; a meaningful summary of all of the allegations; the precise misconduct being alleged; the date and location of the alleged incident(s), if known; the specific policies implicated; a description of the applicable procedures; a statement of the potential sanctions/responsive actions that could result; a statement that the College presumes the Respondent I not responsible for the reported misconduct unless and until the evidence supports a different determination; a statement that determinations of responsibility are made at the conclusion of the process and that parties will be given an opportunity to inspect and review all directly related and/or relevant evidence obtained during the review and comment period; a statement about the College's policy on retaliation; information about the privacy of the process; information on the need for each party to have an Advisor of their choosing and suggestions for ways to identify an Advisor; a statement informing the parties that the College's policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process; detail on how the party may request disability accommodations during the interview process; a link to or attachment with information required by VAWA, if applicable; the name(s) of the Investigator(s), if they have been identified, and a process to identify, in advance of the interview process, to the Title IX Coordinator any conflict of interest that the Investigator(s) may have; and an instruction to preserve any evidence directly related to the allegations.
+- The name of both parties, if known; - A meaningful summary of all of the allegations; - The precise misconduct being alleged; - The date and location of the alleged incident(s), if known; - The specific policies/offenses implicated; - A description of, link to, or copy of the applicable procedures; - A statement of the potential sanctions/responsive actions that could result; - A statement that the College presumes the Respondent is not responsible for the reported misconduct unless and until the evidence supports a different determination; - A statement that determinations of responsibility are made at the conclusion of the process and that parties will be given an opportunity to inspect and review all directly related and/or relevant evidence obtained during the review and comment period; - A statement about the College's policy on retaliation; - Information about the privacy and confidentiality of the process, including that the Parties and their Advisors (if applicable) may not share College work product obtained through the resolution process; - A statement that the Parties may have an Advisor of their choice who may accompany them through all steps of the resolution process; - A statement informing the parties that the College's policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process; - Detail on how the party may request disability accommodations during the resolution process; - A link to or attachment with information required by VAWA, if applicable; - The name(s) of the Investigator(s), along with a process to notify the Title IX Coordinator of any conflict of interest that the Investigator(s) may have in advance of the interviews; and - An instruction to preserve any evidence directly related to the allegations.

-Amendments and updates to the Notice of Allegations and Investigation may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various charges.
+Amendments and updates to the Notice of Investigation and Allegations may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various charges.

 Notice may be delivered in person, via mail, or via email to the parties' College-issued email address.
 Once sent, notice will be presumptively delivered.

-- B. Appointment of Investigators.
-The Title IX Coordinator promptly will appoint one or more Investigator(s).
+B. Appointment of Investigators.
+Once an investigation is initiated, the Title IX Coordinator promptly will appoint one or more Investigator(s).
+These investigators may be members of the resolution process pool, or any other properly trained investigator, whether internal or external to the College's community.
 Within three (3) business days of receiving the names of the Investigator(s), the parties may identify to the Title IX Coordinator in writing alleged conflicts of interest posed by assigning such Investigator(s) to the matter.
-The Title IX Coordinator carefully will consider such statements and will assign different individual(s) as Investigator(s) if it is determined that a material conflict of interest exists. - C. Overview of the investigation.
-All investigations are thorough, reliable, impartial, prompt, and fair.
-Throughout the investigation, parties will have an equal opportunity to submit evidence, to identify witnesses and provide an explanation of their relevancy to the investigation, and to submit questions they believe should be directed by the Investigator(s) to any witness or to each other.
+The Title IX Coordinator carefully will consider such statements and will assign different individual(s) as Investigator(s) if it is determined that a material conflict of interest exists.